 "SALLIE GARDNER," owned by LELAND STANFORD; running at a 1.40 gait over the Palo Alto track, 19th June, 1878.
-The magnives of these photographs were made at intervals of twenty-serven inches of distance, and absorber treatly fifth part of a second of time; they fillestrate consecutive positions assumed in each twenty-serven linches of progressed uting a single stride of the name.
-The vertical lines were twenty-serven linches of progress during a single stride of the name.
-The vertical lines were twenty-serven linches of a second lines to progress of the inches of four inches set.
-The exposure of each negative was less than the two-tho-serven linches of a second.
+The magnives of these photographs were made at intervals of twenty-serven inches of distance, and absorbet restry-fifth part of a second of time; they influentiate consecutive positions assumed in each twenty-serven linches of progressed during a single stride of the name.
+The vertical lines were twenty-serven linches of progressed atting a single stride of each anguity of a second of two-sites and a second.